adubredu/Fabrics.jl/README.md

 end
 ```

-You should see a Makie visualization below:
+You should see the visualization below:

 ![](media/nav_static.gif)